rcnfinance/marmo-docs/docs/Setup.md

 );
 ```
 <!--END_DOCUSAURUS_CODE_TABS-->
-> The provider can be defined as the global provider,
+> The Provider can be defined as the Global Provider.

-### Sandbox provider
+## Sandbox provider

-We provide a Relayer and Ethereum Node intended to be used by developers on the Ethereum Ropsten network.
+We provide a Relayer and an Ethereum Node intended to be used by developers on the Ethereum Ropsten Testnet.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--JavaScript-->